5 Things You Need to Know About Encryption Keys

 When an authorized person tries to access encrypted data, the encryption key is used to reverse the process and decrypt the data, turning it back into its original, readable format.

 Ultimately, encryption keys are essential in the digital age, where data is often transmitted over the internet and can be vulnerable to interception and unauthorized access.
-It’s absolutely critical therefore to keep your encryption keys secret and protect them from unauthorized access.
+It’s absolutely critical therefore to keep your encryption keys secret and protect them from unwanted access.

 - Limit access to encryption keys to a select few people.